 The fish oil story begins in several remote villages in Northwest Greenland in the 1970s.
 Two Danish scientists, Hans Olaf Bang and Jorn Dyerberg, had noticed that very few of the Inuit Eskimos living there had heart disease.

 Their diet, which consisted mainly of whales, seals, and fish, contained a lot of fat and cholesterol, and the thinking at the time was that these animal fats contributed to cardiovascular risk, yet their hearts stayed healthy.

 Bang and Dyerberg hypothesized that it was a certain kind of fat, known as omega-3 fatty acids, that helped protect the heart.
 These omega-3s are found in abundance in diets that are rich in seafood, especially from oily fish like mackerel and sardines.

-And, study after study did show that a diet relying on fish was associated with good long-term heart health, and has been confirmed in other populations in many parts of the world.
+Study after study did show that a diet relying on fish was associated with good long-term heart health, and has been confirmed in other populations in many parts of the world.

-Eating fish is good for your heart.
-But consuming a fish-based supplement, like fish oil, is not the same as eating fish.
+Eating fish is good for your heart, but consuming a fish-based supplement, like fish oil, is not the same as eating fish.

 Does Fish Oil Help Heart Health?

 Pharmacies and health food stores started to stock up on fish oil supplements in the 1980s, but it was in the early 2000s that the supplements started to become popular.
 This popularity was driven by advice from the American Heart Association (AHA), which issued a statement in 2002 that concluded that omega-3 fatty acid supplements reduced the incidence of heart disease.

 Even then, the evidence wasn’t great: Observational trials of people taking fish oil supplements showed mixed results.
 There had been three clinical trials at that time, and two of the three showed modest benefits.
 But the statement from the AHA was unequivocal, driving advice in the popular media, popular diet books, and from physicians, too.